 we didn’t organise it but helped promote it. unfortunately later on we were to have our fingers burnt by Beerbelly Promotions and vowed never to work with them again!

-CAPTAIN BASTARD AND THE SCALLYWAGS- missed what turned out to be their last ever London gig as I was getting pissed in Liverpool street Wetherspoons!
+CAPTAIN BASTARD AND THE SCALLYWAGS- the whole London Celtic Punks gang missed what turned out to be Captain Bastard’s last ever London gig as we were getting pissed in Liverpool street Wetherspoons!

 Saturday 23rd February 2013